 - In a large bowl, whisk together melted coconut oil and maple syrup.
 Add egg and continue to whisk, then add mashed banana, milk, yogurt and vanilla extract and mix well.

-- Next, add in baking soda, vanilla extract, salt, cinnamon and all spice and mix.
+- Next, add in baking soda, salt, cinnamon and all spice and mix.
 Use a big spoon to stir in the flour and desiccated coconut until combined.

 - Pour batter into greased loaf tin and bake for 55 minutes (or until toothpick come clean out of the centre).
 If topping with macadamia nuts and shredded coconut, take out at 45 minutes, add toppings and put back in oven for a further 10 minutes.